kefei-cui/python/README.md

-this is an example of using python to analysis the LA crime data from 2010, use seaborn and pandas
+this is an example of using python to analysis the LA crime data from 2010, use seaborn and pandas, the 'Crime_Data_from_2010_to_Present.csv' can be downloaded at https://data.lacity.org/A-Safe-City/Crime-Data-from-2010-to-Present/y8tr-7khq